Tpaga/generic_rest_client/README.md

 # Generic Rest Client

-A generic and imple REST client for your python project.
+A generic and simple REST client for your python projects.

 # How to install